Boodogs/uwhpsc---clone/notes/homework3.rst

    approach.
 Handle this parameter similar to the other input data, with a default value in the Makefile, and with `main.f90` reading it in from the file `input_data.txt`.

+   Add `method` as a module variable to `approx_norm.f90` in order to pass the value from the main routine into the subroutine.
+Do not change the calling sequence of the subroutine.

 #.
 (You don't need to turn anything in for this part since timing parallel
    codes can be dicey on some machines.)